Jimmyu2foru18/System-Design-Project/README.md

 ## Project Overview

 This project is a dynamic recipe index website that allows users to browse, save, rate, and post recipes.
-Built with modern web technologies and AWS infrastructure, it focuses on providing improved user experience, fast performance, and strong security standards.
+Our focus is to provide improved user experience, fast performance, and strong security while creating a engaging, simple and useful in feature experience for the end user.

 ## Table of Contents